-You haven’t met baby yet, but he or she’s taking over your life!
-Interfering with your sleep.
-Messing with your memory.
-And even giving you a stress headache or two at 26 weeks pregnant.
-Um, he or she will do all those things after birth too!
-When they say we have nine months to get ready for baby, they don’t just mean growing the baby and buying a car seat and bouncer.
-We need to mentally prepare for a newborn to become the center of our attention.
-And already, at week 26 of pregnancy, baby’s giving you some practice in that department.
+Baby is interfering with your sleep, messing with your memory and even giving you a stress headache or two at 26 weeks pregnant.
+When they say moms-to-be have 40 weeks to get ready for baby, they don’t just mean buying gear.
+You also need to mentally prepare for a newborn to become the center of your attention.
+And at week 26 of pregnancy, baby is giving you some practice in that department.

 At 26 weeks pregnant, baby is as big as a head of kale.
 Your 26-week fetus measures about 14 inches and weighs about 1.7 pounds.
-He or she is developing senses, features, and even talents!
+They’re developing senses, features and even talents.
 Wow!

 Your 26 weeks pregnant symptoms are mostly discomforts—and are steadily getting more uncomfortable as baby grows and your body begins to make changes to get ready for childbirth.